S. Sreesanth: Spot fixing allegation and arrest

 On 16 May 2013, the Delhi police arrested Sreesanth and two of his Rajasthan Royals teammates, Ajit Chandila and Ankeet Chavan from Mumbai, on charges of spot-fixing during IPL 6.
 Jiju Janardhan, another key figure accused of spot-fixing, is reported to be Sreesanth's cousin and an under-22 Gujarat player.
 On 17 May 2013, Sreesanth confessed to spot-fixing, according to police.
 However, Sreesanth has always maintained that he is innocent and that he was forced to sign confession statements.

 Police reported that Sreesanth was drunk at the time of his arrest and thought he was being arrested for being drunk.
 When the Delhi police team intercepted him, he was reportedly accompanied with a woman in a SUV outside a five-star hotel in Carter Road Promenade, Mumbai.

 Sreesanth, and the two other players accused of spot fixing had their Rajasthan Royals contracts suspended while their inquiries were pending.
 On 13 September 2013, Sreesanth and Ankeet Chavan were banned for life by BCCI's disciplinary committee.

 In July 2015, he was acquitted in the spot-fixing case.

 On 18 October 2017, Kerala High Court restored the life ban on Sreesanth.

 In March 2019, the Supreme Court of India "set aside" the life ban imposed on him by the BCCI.
 The apex court of the country asked the BCCI to "reconsider" and "revisit" the length of any fresh ban.
 Following which the BCCI reduced his ban to 7 years, which meant that he could play all forms of the game from 13 September 2020.

+Other T20 leagues

+In Legends League Cricket Sreesanth is playing for Gujarat Giants.